ShengHuaWu/Vapor3Series/Relationship/README.md

 ```
 tokenProtected.get(Pet.parameter, "user", use: getUserHandler)
 ```
-As a result, it connects an HTTP GET request to `api/pets/:pet_id/user` to the new route handler, and we can test it with Postman.
+As a result, it connects an HTTP GET request to `api/pets/:pet_id/user` to the new route handler, and we can test this new endpoint with Postman.
 On the other hand, open `User.swift` and append a new computed property after `toPublic()` method.
 ```
 var pets: Children<User, Pet> {